 The various biotopes provide a niche for almost 600 species of plants / trees (many are not yet described).
 While walking under the tall trees your guide will explain the characteristic and use of plants and trees.
 Best times are early mornings and evenings.

-3 endangered mammals occur in the forest
+3 endangered mammals occur in Arabuko Sokoke Forest

 Golden-rumped elephant shrew (Rhynchocyon chrysopygus)